A Millennium Project initiated by the Friends of Leatherhead Parish Church,

 1999 Ian Whitlock in the Leatherhead Advertiser

 In February 1999, the Leatherhead Advertiser began a series of articles based on research by a local WWI specialist, Ian Whitlock.
 Working from a recently issued database of the WWI dead, drawn from publications that listed them, he found some names of men born or resident in Leatherhead that were apparently missing from the Town War Memorial.
-Ian generously accepted an invitation from the Frank Haslam of the Friends to work together on further research.
-We have been working together with local churches and interest groups.
+Ian generously accepted an invitation from Frank Haslam of the Friends to work together alongside local churches and interest groups on further research.

 2009 Leatherhead and District Local History Society Local War Memorials Project